 Preparing for the future

-Preparation is fundamental in understanding the needs and views of the young people at Royal School Manchester to support the development of their plan.
-In year nine, the Individual Education Plan will be supported annually by a person-centred review process; including aspirations, barriers and desired outcomes relating to education, employment, independence, health, friendship and community.
-This review process is continued throughout key stage four and Post-16 whereby, once a future destination is identified, a bespoke transition plan is put in place alongside the young person.
+Preparation is fundamental in understanding the needs and views of the young people at Royal School Manchester to support the development of their learning support strategies.
+In year nine, the Individual Education Plan will be supported annually by a person-centred review process, including aspirations, barriers and desired outcomes relating to education, employment, independence, health, friendship and community.
+This review process continues throughout key stages four and Post-16, whereby, once a future destination is identified, a bespoke transition plan is put in place alongside the young person.